ClimBin/RestorMixer/README.md

   - **Multi-Stage Encoder-Decoder**: A hierarchical design processes features at different resolutions, from high-resolution local details to low-resolution global contexts.
   - **Superior Performance**: Achieves leading performance on multiple IR tasks, including deraining, desnowing, and super-resolution, for both single and mixed degradations.
   - **High Inference Efficiency**: The model is designed for speed, ensuring high performance without sacrificing computational efficiency.
+  - **Versatility**: This framework is also applicable to other vision tasks (using an encoder-decoder structure).
 -----

 ## 🚀 Getting Started